Donald S. Prudlo

 Most recently he has written Certain Sainthood: Canonization and the Origins of Papal Infallibility in the Medieval Church published by Cornell University Press.
 Dr. Prudlo has also authored The Martyred Inquisitor: The Life and Cult of Peter of Verona (1252) and edited The Origin, Development, and Refinement of Medieval Religious Mendicancies.
 He has also published many articles and chapters, including: "Scripture and Theology in Early Modern Catholicism" in Christian Theologies of Scripture (New York University Press, 2006), and "The Assassin Saint: The Life and Cult of Carino of Balsamo," in The Catholic Historical Review.
 He is working on editions of several medieval liturgical and hagiographic texts including Hugh of St. Cher's Speculum Ecclesiae and Peter of Verona's Summa contra Hereticos.
 His next book on the history of the early Dominican Order will be forthcoming from Catholic University of America Press.

-Dr. Prudlo has served on or chaired several University committees, and has been the recipient of a number of grants and awards.
+Dr. Prudlo has served on or chaired several University committees, and has been the recipient of a number of grants and awards, including from the American Academy of Religion, the Mellon Foundation, the University of Notre Dame, and the Earhart Foundation.
 He was recognized as the 2009 Faculty Scholar Lecturer Award for top researcher, and won several departmental "professor of the year" honors.
-He leads JSU students to Rome for study during May terms.
+Dr. Prudlo coordinates the annual Antigone lecture series at JSU.
+He also leads JSU students to Rome for study during May terms.
 Dr. Prudlo has also served as an historical consultant for Vatican Radio, Zenit, Crisis Magazine, the New York Times, The Atlantic, and NBC.
 He regularly travels to Rome to offer commentary for Vatican Radio on papal canonizations.
+He regularly researches at the Vatican Library, the Bayerische Staatsbibliothek in Munich, and the Biblioteca Nazionale in Florence.